RivenSkaye/mpv-scripts/README.md

 Feel free to fork the repo and send in a PR, or use the Issue system to notify me of bugs and missing features.

 ## Through Discord ##
 You can find me in various servers, or shoot me a DM.
-You should be able to find me pretty easily, my tag is `@Scuffed Riven#0042`.
+You should be able to find me pretty easily, my tag is `@Riven Skaye#0042`.